Learn about your human rights in relation to COVID-19

 Does the Government need to ensure employees have the right to safe working conditions during COVID19?

-Employees have the right to work and to the enjoyment of just and favorable working conditions.
+Employees have the right to work and to the enjoyment of just and favourable working conditions.
 This includes the ability to make a decent living for themselves and their families and to safe and healthy working conditions.
 Duties to provide safe and healthy working conditions are primarily set out under New Zealand law in the Health and Safety and Work Act 2015 and the Holidays Act 2003.
 Guidance for employees, employers and businesses, and financial support is available at the Ministry of Business Innovation and Employment.

 Do employers have human rights obligations towards their employees during COVID19?

 Employees have the right to be free from discrimination including on the grounds of disability, age, nationality or ethnicity or migration status.
 The Employment Relations Act 2000 and the Human Rights Act 1993 provide protections from discrimination in employment.
 If an employee considers their rights have been breached or have been discriminated against, they can take action through a personal grievance claim or a compliant to the Human Rights Commission.
 The business sector also has a responsibility to protect human rights during this crisis, as set out under the United Nations Guiding Principles of Business and Human Rights and highlighted by UN Experts recently.

 Can my employer tell my coworkers about my COVID19 diagnosis even if I don’t give them permission to share it?